abhi3700/My_Learning-Cpp/my_cpp_faqs.md

 ```
 	- __default container__ to store collections of items of same type.
 E.g. many integers can be stored in a `vector<int>`

+## Functions
+* #### `const string& var` vs `string var`
+	- `void f1(const std::string& s);`      // Pass by reference-to-const
+	- `void f2(const std::string* sptr);`   // Pass by pointer-to-const
+	- `void f3(std::string s);`             // Pass by value
+	- `void g1(std::string& s);`      // Pass by reference-to-non-const
+	- `void g2(std::string* sptr);`   // Pass by pointer-to-non-const

+> NOTE: In the pass by reference-to-const and pass by pointer-to-const cases, any attempts to change the caller’s std::string within the f() functions would be flagged by the compiler as an error at compile-time.
+This check is done entirely at compile-time: there is no run-time space or speed cost for the const.
+In the pass by value case (f3()), the called function gets a copy of the caller’s std::string.
+This means that f3() can change its local copy, but the copy is destroyed when f3() returns.
+In particular f3() cannot change the caller’s std::string object.

 ## Pointers
 * #### Does *p++ increment p, or what it points to?